michaelmalick/michaelmalick.github.io/R/index.md

 <a id="overview"></a>
 ### Course Overview
-This page provides the materials for a two-day workshop that introduces the R programing environment.
+This page provides the materials for a two-day workshop that introduces the R programming environment.
 The objective of the workshop is to provide participants with a foundational knowledge of the R programming language and its applications for data analysis.
 The course uses lecture, examples, and problem sets to help